SaleFlex/SaleFlex.PyPOS/PyPOS_GUIDE.md

 ### Closure Management

-The `CurrentData` class also manages the current active closure through the `closure` attribute.
+The `CurrentData` class (via `ClosureManager` mixin) manages the current active closure through the `closure` attribute.
 Unlike `pos_data` and `product_data` which cache reference data, `closure` holds session-specific closure data that is actively updated during operations.

 **Closure Lifecycle:**
 1. **Application Startup**: The system loads the last open closure (where `closure_end_time` is None) or creates a new empty closure if none exists